Emulation of cosmological mass maps with conditional generative adversarial networks: Conditional generative adversarial networks

 \section{Conditional generative adversarial networks}

 A GAN consists of two neural networks, $D$ and $G$, competing against each other in a zero-sum game.
 The task of the \emph{discriminator} $D$ is to distinguish real (training) data from fake (generated) data.
 Meanwhile, the \emph{generator} $G$ produces samples with the goal of deceiving the discriminator into believing that the generated data is real.
 Both networks are trained simultaneously and if the optimization process is carried out successfully, the generator will learn to produce the data distribution \cite{goodfellow2014generative}.
 Learning the optimal parameters of the discriminator and generator networks can be formulated as optimizing a min-max objective.
-Optimizing a GAN is a challenging due to the fact that it consists of two networks competing against each other.
-In practice, one often observes unstable training behaviors which can be mitigated by relying on various types of regularization methods~\cite{roth2017stabilizing, gulrajani2017improved}.
+Optimizing a GAN is a challenging task due to the fact that it consists of two networks competing against each other.
+In practice, one often observes unstable training behaviours which can be mitigated by relying on various types of regularization methods~\cite{roth2017stabilizing, gulrajani2017improved}.
 In this paper, we rely on Wasserstein GANs~\cite{arjovsky2017wasserstein} with the regularization approach suggested in~\cite{gulrajani2017improved}.
+The model we use conditions both the generator and the discriminator on a given random variable $y$, yielding the following objective function,